-Prior to entering academia, Professor Davidoff Solomon practiced as an attorney for about 10 years with Shearman & Sterling in its New York and London offices and with Freshfields Bruckhaus Deringer in its London office.
-There, he represented European and U.S. clients in acquisitions and sales of public and private companies, joint ventures, and private equity and venture capital investments.
-Many of these transactions included a substantial cross-border element.
+Prior to entering academia, Professor Solomon practiced as a corporate attorney for about nine years with Shearman & Sterling in its New York and London offices and with Freshfields Bruckhaus Deringer in its London office.

 Professor Solomon graduated from the Columbia University School of Law, where he was a Harlan Fiske Stone Scholar.
 He received a bachelor’s degree from the University of Pennsylvania, cum laude.
 He has a master’s degree in finance from the London Business School.

 Steven Davidoff Solomon is teaching the following courses in Fall 2021: